Desdemona at the Park Theatre

 This highly-strung insight into the other side of the well-known story of Othello is likely to strike gold.

-Desdemona is on at The Park Theatre until 8th June, for further information or to book visit here.
+Desdemona is at the Park Theatre until 8th June 2014.
+For further information or to book visit the theatre’s website here.